The Eye of Horus – an Egyptian symbol of protection against evil

 Ephraim ‘God has made me fruitful in the land of my misfortunes’; he also became a patriarch of an Israelite tribe

 Accepting God’s plan for us.
 Asenath must have had considerable reservations about her future husband.
 He had been accused of rape and thrown into gaol.
-Moreover, he was a foreigner whose people were nomadic herders – not the sort of man she might have hoped to marry.
+Moreover, he was a foreigner whose people were nomadic herders – not the sort of man a high-born woman might have hoped to marry.

 Asenath & Joseph: Mural of an Egyptian man and woman expressing affection, a rare image in ancient Egyptian art